Resistor (Advanced)

 Errors

-You can add an error to the nominal value specified for the Resistance parameter.
+You can add an error to the nominal value given for the Resistance parameters.
 Such an error is usually specified in the technical descriptions.
-The table shows how the unit applies the error and calculates the resistance depending on the selected value of the Tolerance application parameter.
+The table shows how the unit applies the error and calculates the resistance depending on the selected value of the Tolerance application parameters.

 In the table:

-• - nominal resistance, value of parameter Resistance.
+- nominal resistance, value of the Resistance parameters.

-• - value of parameter Number of standard deviations for quoted tolerance.
+- value of parameters Number of standard deviations for quoted tolerance.

 Thermal noise

 The resistor block can generate a thermal noise current.
-If you select the Noise mode checkbox, a discrete variable is added to the defining equations to represent thermal noise:
+If you select the Noise mode parameters check box, the discrete variable is added to the defining equations to represent thermal noise:

 .